Leaders in Service

 An awards program and fundraiser

-Sponsorships and tickets to our award banquet on May 5, 2022 will benefit our club's local non-profit arm, the RCDW Foundation.
+Sponsorships and tickets to our second annual award banquet in May 2023 will benefit our club's local non-profit arm, the RCDW Foundation.
 At the banquet, we will honor three local leaders who have changed our community for the better.

 About the awards

 The Leaders in Service Awards will recognize top executives of enterprises in three categories -- business, non-profit and government -- who have helped their organizations contribute to improving our community and the world.
 We are asking for nominations from the public.